Student Rights & Conduct Code

 Grade appeals are considered a special category of student grievance.
 A student who wishes to appeal a grade must contact his or her instructor within 30 calendar days after the start of the regular semester (fall, spring or summer) following the recording of the disputed grade.
 If the student is not satisfied with the instructor’s response, then he or she must contact the relevant department chair/coordinator in writing within the following 10 school days.
 If an instructor is unavailable because, for example, he or she is away from campus for the summer or on a sabbatical, then the student must submit his or her grade appeal to the relevant department chair/coordinator or dean within the 30-day time period with the understanding that resolution will be pursued when the instructor returns to campus.
 The 30-day time limit may be waived by the vice president for Instruction when extraordinary circumstances are applicable.
 In any event, this grade appeal procedure is not to be used for a review of the judgment of an instructor in assessing the quality of a student’s work.

-Grievances involving discrimination because of the person’s race, color, religion, sex (including pregnancy, gender identity and sexual orientation), national origin, age (40 or older), disability or genetic information, or veteran status should be made to the affirmative action officer (director of Human Resources) who will handle the grievance.
+Grievances involving discrimination because of the person’s race, color, religion, sex (including pregnancy, gender identity, gender expression, gender transition, transgender status, gender nonconformity, or sexual orientation), national origin, disability or genetic information, or veteran status; should be made to the affirmative action officer (director of Human Resources) who will handle the grievance.
 Specific college processes exist in conformance with state and federal statutes governing such cases.

 A student who is accused of violating the Student Conduct Code will be referred to the vice president for Student Development or designee, who will determine whether the student is guilty of the charge.
 If the student is found guilty using preponderance of the evidence, the vice president for Student Development will impose appropriate sanctions.
 The student will be notified in writing of the decision.
 Written response will normally be made to the student within 10 school days unless circumstances require additional time for consideration.